bvbohnen/X3_Customizer/Documentation.md

       Changes the maximum SETA speed multiplier.
 Higher multipliers than the game default of 10 may cause oddities.

       * speed_factor
         - Int, the multiplier to use.
-At least 2, currently limited to 50, the debug mode maximum.
+At least 2.
+X3 debug mode allows up to 50.
+This transform will soft cap at 127, the max positive single byte value.

  * Adjust_Max_Speedup_Rate